dusaprotocol/docs/docs/contracts/structs/LBPairInformation.md

 • **pair**: [`IPair`](../interfaces/IPair.md)

-The address of the LBPair
+The address of the Pair

 #### Defined in